edgeleap/diffsense/README.md

 - Run `git init` or navigate to a git repository

 **Model not responding**
-- Ensure macOS Tahoe 26 and Apple Intelligence are enabled in System Settings
+- Ensure macOS Tahoe 26 is installed and Apple Intelligence is enabled in System Settings

 ## License